antonioluzon/d3-js-pin-scale/README.md

 npm install
 ```

-- When you deal with maps you can use two map formats GeoJSON or TopoJSON, topo JSON is lightweight and offers some extra
-  features, let's install the needed packages to work with:
+* Let's install the needed packages to work with:

 ```bash
 npm install topojson-client --save